Krazete/sandy/README.md

 - On iOS, it's possible to get stuck with a zoomed-in screen.
   - To fix this, just double-tap the rules text again.
   - If you started a game, reload the website to see the rules text.
-  - I could fix this bug, but then the rules text would become unscrollable.
+  - This bug is fixable, but the rules text would become unscrollable on all devices as a result of the fix.